 These principles separate us from other clubs.
 Olympiacos DC is a family.
 Together with the administration, staff, players and all the fans, we aim to provide world-class soccer at a grassroots level of the game.

 The club's Technical Director, Philipp Wank, served as the Head Coach for these teams from 2020 - 2022 (4 seasons).
 The first team competed in UPSL's Northeast Conference's Premier Division.
 The Premier Division is considered the top-tier in the league, as its standards of participation is higher than in any other division.
 The first team made 3 appearances in the Division Final, and was crowned 2023 Division Champions of the DMV South Premier Division.
 Our second team competed in UPSL's Division I and was crowned 2022 Division Champions.
-Olympiacos DC is not fielding these men's teams for the Spring 2023 season.
 Follow us on social media for updates.

 - Our Men’s United Premier Soccer League (UPSL) (Semi-Professional) Premier Division Team are the defending UPSL DMV South Premier Division Champions in the Northeast Conference!
 The team earned a spot in the National Playoffs Round of 32.